ietf-teep/architecture/draft-ietf-teep-architecture.md

     administration of a Device.
 A Device Administrator has privileges on the Device to install and remove applications and TAs, approve or reject Trust Anchors, and approve or reject Service Providers, among possibly other privileges on the Device.
-A device owner can manage the list of allowed TAMs by modifying the list of Trust Anchors on the Device.
+A Device Administrator can manage the list of allowed TAMs by modifying the list of Trust Anchors on the Device.
 Although a Device Administrator may have privileges and Device-specific controls to locally administer a